wearvr/pimax-vr-unity-sdk-instructions/README.md

 A compatible version of Unity (based on Vive SDK requirements):
 > TODO: Consider confirming with Pimax to get more accurate specs
-* Unity3D 2017 series through to Unity 2018 are supported.
+* Unity3D version 5.6 and above are supported.

 A Pimax device: